 - Extended-release oral capsules: 5 milligrams (mg), 10 mg, 15 mg, 20 mg, 25 mg, 30 mg

-Take these medications as prescribed.
-It is important to follow instructions to avoid unintended side effects and to avoid increasing the risk of dependence or addiction to Adderall.
-Do not double up on dosages if you happen to miss one.
+*Take these medications as prescribed.
+Follow instructions to avoid unintended side effects or increasing the risk of dependence or addiction to Adderall.
+Do not double up on dosages if you miss one.
 Adderall tablets and capsules should be swallowed whole, not crushed or chewed.
 Extended-release capsules should not be opened.

 Side Effects of Strattera & Adderall